bamboost.core.collection

 - uid:

-- create_if_not_exist:
+typing.Optional[str]=None - create_if_not_exist:

-- sync_collection:
+bool=True - sync_collection:

 Attributes:

-Unique identifier for the collection.
+Unique identifier of the collection.

 - path:

-Filesystem path to the collection directory.
+pathlib.Path=Path(path or self._index.resolve_path(uid.upper())).absolute()Path to the collection directory.

 - fromUID=